mortadaNotGenius/Sparta-Client/README.md

 1 - Do not sell our app.

-2 - Do not share the download link without the original link, this is how you take the effort.
+2 - Do not share the download link without the original link, this is how you take our effort.

 3 - Use at your own risk.